Israeli president asks Opposition leader to form govt after Netanyahu fails to form coalition | Politics

-Israeli President Reuven Rivlin on Wednesday asked Opposition leader Yair Lapid to form a new government, after beleaguered Prime Minister Benjamin Netanyahu failed to meet a midnight deadline of forming a coalition.
+Israeli President Reuven Rivlin on Wednesday tasked Opposition leader Yair Lapid to form a new government, after beleaguered Prime Minister Benjamin Netanyahu failed to meet a midnight deadline of forming a coalition.

-The mandate given by Rivlin to Netanyahu to form a government expired on Tuesday at midnight with no breakthrough in coalition talks.
+''From the number of recommendations, it is clear that Yair Lapid could form a government that has the confidence of the Knesset, despite there being many difficulties,'' Rivlin said.

+''I have just spoken to Yair Lapid and informed him that I am entrusting him with forming a government,'' he said.

-His Likud party emerged as the single largest party in the 120- member Parliament but did not have the necessary 61-member support to form a government.
+Netanyahu’s Likud party emerged as the single largest party in the 120-member Parliament but failed to muster the necessary 61-member support to form a government.
 Likud had won 30 seats in the general election in March.

 While tasking Netanyahu with the responsibility of forming the government, Rivlin had said that he was doing so reluctantly and also mentioned his ''moral dilemma'' given the court proceedings and lack of enough support for the Likud leader.